-- Cameras, cell phones, optical readers, or other electronic devices that include the ability to photograph, photocopy, or otherwise copy test materials; - Notes, books, dictionaries, or language dictionaries - Bookbags or luggage; - Purses or handbags; - iPods, mp3 players, tablets, headphones, or pagers; - Computers, PDAs, or other electronic devices with one or more memories; - Personal writing utensils such as pencils, pens, and highlighters; - Google and smart glasses (any glasses with electronics); - Watches, smart devices, and other jewelry except wedding or engagement rings; - Weapons; - Medicine, including cough drops (except as expressly permitted in advance), - Food and beverages; - Coats and jackets. - Hats, hoods, or other headwear are not permitted in the examination room unless required for religious purposes.
-All items are subject to inspection by the proctor if behavior suspected toe be suspicious is detected. - Please note that sweaters and sweatshirts without pockets or hoods are permitted to be worn. - Smart glasses are not permitted.
+- Cameras, cell phones, optical readers, or other electronic devices that include the ability to photograph, photocopy, or otherwise copy test materials - Notes, books, dictionaries, or language dictionaries - Bookbags or luggage - Purses or handbags - iPods, mp3 players, tablets, headphones, or pagers - Computers, PDAs, or other electronic devices with one or more memories - Personal writing utensils such as pencils, pens, and highlighters - Google and smart glasses (any glasses with electronics) - Smart glasses are not permitted.
 Candidates wearing glasses may be asked to give them to the proctor for inspection.
-No glasses with electronics, even if they have prescription lenses, will be permitted in the exam room
+No glasses with electronics, even if they have prescription lenses, will be permitted in the exam room - Watches, smart devices, and other jewelry except wedding or engagement rings - Weapons - Medicine, including cough drops (except as expressly permitted in advance), - Food and beverages - Coats and jackets - Hats, hoods, or other headwear are not permitted in the examination room unless required for religious purposes.
+All items are subject to inspection by the proctor if behavior suspected to be suspicious is detected. - Please note that sweaters and sweatshirts without pockets or hoods are permitted to be worn.